TheRealAlan/hoggle/README.md

 [Read the docs](http://therealalan.github.io/hoggle-docs/).

 This is an inline-block based grid system built on Sass.
 There are no other requirements.
 Whitespace may be an issue with the inline-block columns.
 If you’re using HAML, you can clear out the whitespace with a `>` at the end of tags.
+If you’re using `.erb` or straight `html`, you can prevent whitespace by placing the opening and closing tags of your `.col` containers against each other, like `</div><div class="col">`.

 Since this is an inline-block grid, it’s easy to vertically align content.
 Yay!

 ## Get the Gem